solana-foundation/developer-content/content/guides/games/game-examples.md

 ---
 date: Apr 25, 2024
 difficulty: intro
-title: Solana game development examples
+title: Solana Game Development Examples
 description:
   A list of open source games and examples on Solana with tutorials to get you started.